 Best CBD Oils for Sleep

 CBD oils are fantastic for sleep.
-Absorbed into the body via oral or sublingual administration.
+They are absorbed into the body via oral or sublingual administration.
 Melatonin infused CBD oils are ideal but not a strict requirement for sleep.
 We recommend full-spectrum oils with CBD, CBN, and CBG alongside sedative terpenes.
-A 500-1000mg option is great for beginners and 1500-2000mg for experienced users.
+A 500-1000mg tincture is great for beginners and 1500-2000mg potency for experienced users.

 CBD gummies are a fun, fruity, and delicious way of consuming CBD for sleep and sleep-related issues.
 Not the most effective method for immediate sleep relief but if you’re after a small, gradual CBD dose right before bed, CBD gummies are a sure-fire winner.
 Dose wisely — 2-3 gummies are sufficient for rest, relaxation, and sleep.